Safeguarding and Protecting Children and Young People

 - changes in legislation and/or government guidance

-- as required by Badminton England
+- as required by Badminton England, as an affiliated member

 - as a result of any other significant change or event.